 Subscribe to this Lawfare contributor via RSS.

-The artificial intelligence revolution challenges law, policy, and governance at domestic and international levels.
-Compared to China, the U.S. may not be ready.
+The artificial intelligence (AI) revolution is creating new challenges for law, policy, and governance at domestic and international levels.

 The Dual-Use Dilemma in China’s New AI Plan: Leveraging Foreign Innovation Resources and Military-Civil Fusion